-Bitcoin is opening new avenues for citizens in communist-run Cuba, which has been financially isolated for years under a U.S. trade embargo.
+Bitcoin (BTC) trading is opening new avenues for citizens in communist-run Cuba, which has been financially isolated for years under a United States trade embargo.

 A Sept.
 12 report from U.S. News claims that, with the recent advent of mobile internet in the country, Cubans are increasingly using cryptocurrencies to make online purchases, as well as to invest and trade.